-- 1. Areas identified as Residential Industrial (RI) shall be developed predominantly with larger single-family lots that can accommodate larger-scale accessory industrial and commercial uses, as permitted by the RM of Stanley Zoning Bylaw. - 2.
-Lots in Residential Industrial (RI) areas should generally consist of lots with 150 to 300-foot frontages and site areas of 1 to 2 acres. - 3.
+- 1. Areas identified as Residential Industrial (RI) shall be developed predominantly with larger single-family lots that may accommodate more intensive home-based industry and business uses that are accessory to the principal use, as permitted by the RM of Stanley Zoning By-law. - 2.
+Development in Residential Industrial (RI) areas should generally consist of lots with 150 to 300-foot frontages and site areas of 1 to 2 acres. - 3.
 Principal land uses permitted shall be single-detached residential. - 4.
 Accessory buildings and structures that are utilized specifically for a home industrial and/or commercial activity shall be developed in accordance with the RM of Stanley Zoning By-law requirements and the following criteria: - a.
 Additional lot coverage and building height may be considered for accessory buildings and structures. - b.
 Accessory buildings on lots with frontage adjacent to a Residential (R) area shall be sited behind the principal residential dwelling. - c.
 Accessory buildings on lots with frontage adjacent to an Industrial (I) area may be sited in front of the principal dwelling if the lot fronts an industrial lot.

-8.2 COMMERCIAL (COM)
+8.2 Commercial (COM)